rajesh-s/computer-architecture-and-systems-resources/README.md

 - [Hot Chips](https://www.hotchips.org/) - A Symposium on High Performance Chips
 - [PASC](https://pasc-conference.org/) - The Platform for Advanced Scientific Computing (PASC) Conference is an interdisciplinary conference in HPC that brings together domain science, applied mathematics and computer science – where computer science is focused on enabling the realization of scientific computation.
 - [ISC High Performance](https://www.isc-hpc.com/) - Event for HPC, Networking, Storage, AI/ML
+- [HiPEAC](https://www.hipeac.net/events/#/) - Events on High-Performance and Embedded Architectures and Compilers
+  - [MULTIPROG](https://sites.google.com/view/multiprog/) - Workshop on Programmability and Architectures for Heterogeneous Multicores
 ### Workshops and Conference Sessions on Open Source EDA

 - WOSET: Workshop on Open-Source EDA Technology